Your Medical Home

 We discourage the use of retail-based clinics and urgent care centers, because we feel they are not equipped with the knowledge of your child’s history when they make their diagnostic decisions.
 There are many situations where a child’s behavior problem or earliest symptom of a chronic disease is found incidentally at a simple visit for sore throat.
-If there is a time when a visit to an outside clinic is necessary, please call during business hours and let us know so we can arrange appropriate follow-up if needed.
+If there is a time when a visit to an outside clinic is necessary, please call during business hours and let us know so we can arrange an appropriate follow-up if needed.

-Gwinnett Pediatrics believes strongly in prevention of illness and disease.
+Gwinnett Pediatrics believes strongly in the prevention of illness and disease.
 Regular checkups allow our providers to track growth, development, and any potential signs of early illness.
 A checkup will involve measurements of your child, a review of family history, potential lab work, thorough examination, vaccines, and time to answer any questions you have regarding your child’s health.
 Reviewing nutrition and exercise are also key to having a healthy child.

-Seeing a child’s development from a newborn to young adult is one of the most rewarding experiences as a parent and a pediatrician.
+Seeing a child’s development from a newborn to a young adult is one of the most rewarding experiences as a parent and a pediatrician.
 There can also be challenging moments during that progression as children start to test their independence and find their identity in the world.

-At each checkup we will ask questions to help us to tell if your child is on-track in their development.
+At each checkup, we will ask questions to help us to tell if your child is on track in their development.
 Development is usually grouped according to the following categories:

 - Gross Motor (sitting, standing, walking)